 Homemade papaya jam.
 Tropical flavors in a jar.
-The flavors in this tropical jam are bold, smooth and oh so good!!
+The flavors in this tropical jam are bold, smooth, and oh so good!!
 Great on an English muffin or biscuit for a delicious breakfast.

 That’s it!
 So simple.

 When the jam is done, ladle the jam into your prepared jars to 1/4 inch from the top.
 Wipe the rims with a damp cloth or paper towel.
 Place the lids on the jars and screw the jar rings on tightly.
 Allow the jars to rest for 12-24 hours, undisturbed.
-After the 24 hours, test that all the jars have sealed by pressing down on the center of the jar lid.
-If there is no “give”, the jars have sealed.
-If you have any unsealed jars, put them in the refrigerator and consume within in a week.
+After 24 hours, test that all the jars have sealed by pressing down on the center of the jar lid.
+If there is no “give,” the jars have sealed.
+If you have any unsealed jars, put them in the refrigerator and consume them within a week.

 HOW TO BE CONFIDENT YOUR JAM WILL SET:

 To do the cold plate method, place a small plate in the freezer when you begin cooking your jam.
 When your jam has reached a rolling boil and boiled for 5 minutes, take a teaspoon amount of jam out and put it on the cold plate.
 Let it rest for 10 to 15 seconds, then tilt the plate.
 If the jam runs down the plate, it needs to be cooked a little longer.
-Return the plate to the freezer and cook the jam for 10 additional minutes.
+Return the plate to the freezer and cook the jam for ten additional minutes.
 Then do the cold plate test again.
-The jam may move a little, but it should not run down the plate.
+The jam may move a little but should not run down the plate.

 It’s best to use organic limes for this recipe.
-You are adding the limes, rind and all to the jam and cooking them.
+You are adding the limes, rind, and all to the jam and cooking them.
 You don’t want anything on your lime skin that isn’t good for you.

 - 2.2 pounds papaya pulp